Homework 3: Define the Sprite

 You will need to define private data members for these three things (the velocity will be two int

 s, one for each direction).
-Follow the CS 70 naming conventions for the good and consistent naming of data members.
+Follow the CS 70 naming conventions for good and consistent naming of data members.

 Hay!
 Why is the array a fixed size?
 Can't the sprites vary in size?